Contact Us

 OSGF

-In life we are always encouraged to never judge a book by its cover, but in this instance, the book cover is all we’ll be talking about.
+In life we are always encouraged to never judge a book by its cover however for this blog, it’s book covers all the way down.

-Book covers and book binding have come a long way.
-We now are no longer beholden to the timeline of a scribe, copying a text by hand or printing press.
+Book covers and more specifically book binding have come a long way.
+Now we are no longer beholden to the timeline of a monastic scribe, copying a text by hand or the revolutionary printing press.
 The methods and materials used for binding have also taken many forms to reach the modern books we know today.
-Read below to learn more about bookbinding throughout the years and view some of the examples held in the Oak Spring Garden Library Collections.
+Read below to learn more about bookbinding throughout the years and view some of the examples held in the Oak Spring Garden Library collections.

 Before the advent of printing presses, books were largely reserved for aristocratic collectors and for monasteries.
-During most of the Middle Ages, early codices were bound by hand; the pages being gathered and sewn onto cords along the spine.
+Early codices were bound by hand for most of the Middle Ages, the pages being gathered and sewn onto cords along the spine.
 The boards (or covers) were wooden, which varied in type depending on the region where it was bound.
 By and large most were oak and beech, which was widely available, and fastened with clasps.

 Medieval “half binding” involved a sheet of leather that was pasted to the back of the book and pulled over the side of the book, to cover the joints of the board.
 Those quarter leather coverings ultimately gave way to full leather binding, where the boards were covered fully with leather, most prominently, tawed pigskin.